 - Some buyers thought they fit a bit narrow.
 That’s probably just the sock-fit talking.

 - They’re expensive.
-At $150, they’re probably overkill for the casual runner.
+They’re probably overkill for the casual runner.
 But many serious customers agreed that the extra cost was worth it because it resulted in being able to run pain-free.

 The Asics Gel Kayano is Amazon’s best selling running shoe.
 With incredibly supportive cushioning and a reputation for quality, it’s easy to see why!
 This updated version is the lightest yet and has updated support cushioning built into the sole.
 Both the cushioning and arch support are ideal for P.F. and other foot issues.
 You’ll find versions built for both men and women.